Table of Contents

 There are cases when a YouTube video cannot be downloaded.
 This might happen due to several reasons:

-• There are slight changes to the YouTube site, making it impossible for the software that Yodeck uses internally to download some videos.
+- The YouTube site has made slight changes, making it impossible for the software Yodeck uses internally to download some videos.

 If a YouTube video cannot be downloaded, a message saying “Could Not Get Video from YouTube” is displayed instead of the Video itself.